9-10 May 2022

 I have come to find a favorite cafe and, after a couple days in town, almost feel a regular.
 My life once again becomes walk, pause, relax, walk, pause – a slow dance from cappuccino to Prosecco to gelato to “un bicchiere di vino bianco” to coffee Americano.
 I feel I deserve it as alternate days are spent scaling mountains along the beautiful hiking trails of the Cinque Terre.

 In general, the weather is a surprise.
 Most days have been clear with mild temperatures in the low to mid 60s, perfect for hiking.
-The evenings are cool and hard to imagine but I am sleeping under wool blankets!
-Yesterday it poured rain for 45 minutes then sun cam out again.
+The evenings are cool and, hard to imagine, I am sleeping under wool blankets!
+Yesterday it poured rain for 45 minutes then sun came out again.
 Today it was 74 degrees.
 Known for summer heat and humidity, it is a very different story in the Cinque Terre in April and May.